Skip to main content

 Lactobacillus salivarius UALs07 and Reduced Inflammatory Response

-Across 3 studies, all reported beneficial effects of Lactobacillus salivarius on reducing inflammatory response, with effect sizes ranging from moderate to large.
-The strongest evidence comes from a randomized controlled trial showing significant reductions in inflammatory markers (hs-CRP, IL-6, IL-1β, TNF-α) in healthy young individuals, but the evidence base is very small and includes animal and genomic studies.
-No consistent dose range or form was reported across studies.
+Across 3 studies, all reported beneficial effects of Lactobacillus salivarius UALs07 on reducing inflammatory response, with effect sizes ranging from moderate to large.
+One randomized controlled trial in healthy young adults (n=45) found statistically significant reductions in several inflammatory markers (hs-CRP, IL-6, IL-1β, TNF-α).
+The evidence base is very small and no consistent dose or form data were reported.

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Only one of the three studies was a human RCT with statistical significance; the remaining two are an animal model study and a genomic characterization study, which provide limited direct clinical evidence.
+One study used a murine model and another was a genome sequencing paper with limited relevance to human outcomes.
+No dose or duration information was consistently reported across the studies.

 3 of 3 papers